beakbahama/log/docs/stress.md

 > - *Language to ensure everything is said with concern and care for everyone, with no one feeling marginalized, and everyone feeling empowered*
 >
 > *All help and insight is greatly appreciated.
 Feedback is welcome via [discussions](https://github.com/beakbahama/log/discussions) or [email](mailto:m@worldamazing.org).
 Meaningful contributions will be acknowledged and attributed.
 Any personal details shared privately will be used with your permission only.*

-# The Stress Response System and Human Chin: Rediscovering the Anatomy of Human Cooperation and Healing

 > [!IMPORTANT]